-a.
-Select a directory to start it from and always start from that directory.
-This is because a file will be created in that directory that contains information about the servers defined: cd /calibration-client b.
-Invoke the client: /usr/lpp/pd/ipcal/bin/runcalib&
+1. Select a directory to start it from and always start from that directory.
+This is because a file will be created in that directory that contains information about the servers defined: cd /calibration-client

-Note: If you start from a different directory you have to redefine the servers to which you want to connect.
+Note that starting from a different directory will mean you have to redefine the servers to which you want to connect.
 Multiple Halftone Management System clients can be started on the same AIX server, but they must be started from different directories.
 Because the clients would try to share the calibgui.db file, you cannot start two clients from the same directory.